Obesity and Asthma: Key Clinical Questions

 1Centro de Investigación Biomédica en Red de Enfermedades Respiratorias (CIBERES)

-2Servicio de Neumología, Hospital Universitario La Paz-IdiPAZ, Madrid
+2Servicio de Neumología, Hospital Universitario La Paz-IdiPAZ, Madrid, Spain

-4Unidad de Asma Grave, Servicio de Alergia, Complejo Hospitalario de Navarra, Pamplona
+4Unidad de Asma Grave, Servicio de Alergia, Complejo Hospitalario de Navarra, Pamplona, Spain

-6Servicio de Alergia, Unidad de Asma Grave, Hospital Universitario La Paz-IdiPAZ, Madrid
+6Servicio de Alergia, Unidad de Asma Grave, Hospital Universitario La Paz-IdiPAZ, Madrid, Spain

-Revised epidemiological, pathological and mechanistic evidence combined with data from the intervention clinical trials do not allow us to clearly state that obesity is an asthma-causative agent.
-However, the complexity and heterogeneity of these two illnesses make several clinical scenarios possible.
-Furthermore, the diagnosis of asthma in an obese patient represents an additional clinical challenge.
-Physicians need to be aware of the confounding effects created by the greater symptomatic perception, the alterations of lung function and the different comorbidities that the obese subjects present.
-A exhaustive phenotyping of the obese asthma patient should lead us to a rational therapeutic plan, including both, the pharmacological approach and anti-obesity specific therapies including a combined plan of diet and exercise and in extreme cases, bariatric surgery.
+Revised epidemiological, pathological, and mechanistic evidence combined with data from interventional clinical trials prevent us from clearly stating that obesity causes asthma.
+However, the complexity and heterogeneity of both illnesses make several clinical scenarios possible.
+Furthermore, asthma represents an additional clinical challenge in the obese patient.
+Physicians need to be aware of the confounding effects created by the more marked perception of symptoms, alterations in lung function, and the various comorbidities that obese persons present.
+Exhaustive phenotyping of the obese asthma patient should enable us to develop a rational therapeutic plan, including both the pharmacological approach and specific antiobesity therapies such as combining diet and exercise and, in extreme cases, bariatric surgery.

 Key words: Asthma, Obesity, Diet, Exercise, Phenotypes, Comorbidity, Asthma treatment